twistingmercury/kryptr/Readme.md

 $
 ```

 You can run the init as many times as you want.
-Just remember that you need to save the recovery password if you happen to reinitialize kryptr.
+Just remember that you need to save the recovery password if you need to reinitialize kryptr.

 ### Encrypt a File

-To encrypt a file, you simply pipe in the file path, set the action flag to `encrypt`, and provide an output file path and name: `cat some-file.txt | kryptr -a=encrypt -o=some/directory/filename`
+To encrypt a file, you simply pipe in the file path, set the action flag to `--encrypt`, and provide an output file path and name: `kryptr --in=pirate.txt -o=pirate.x --encrypt`

 ### Decrypt a File

-To decrypt a file, you pipe in the file to be decrypted, set the action to `decrypt`, and provide the output file path and name: `cat some-encrpyted-file | kryptr -a=decrypt -o=some/directory/filename`
+To decrypt a file, you pipe in the file to be decrypted, set the action to `decrypt`, and provide the output file path and name: `kryptr --in=pirate.x --out=pirate2.txt --decrypt`

 ### Decrypt to Console Only

 Sometimes you need to decrypt a file to get a value, or some information, but you don't want to save the decrypted text to a file.
-To decrypt a file only to the console, simply omit the -o flag: `cat some-encrpyted-file | kryptr -a=decrypt`
+To decrypt a file only to the console, simply omit the -o flag: `kryptr --in=pirate.x --decrypt`

+### Recover a File Encrypted with an Security Key

+As long as you have saved the recovery password you can decrypt a file that was encrypted before the security keys were changed: `kryptr --in=test.enc --out=test.txt --password='[recovery password]'`